sowmya1730/FSL-for-Effective-Categorization-and-Recommendation-of-Low-Frequency-Products/README.md

 📚 **Project Overview**
 =========================
-In the ever-growing e-commerce landscape, platforms like Amazon host an extensive catalog of products spanning a multitude of categories.
-However, a significant proportion of these categories, especially those with niche products, suffer from a low frequency of labeled examples, making them challenging for traditional supervised learning models, which rely on abundant labeled data to achieve accurate predictions.
-This scarcity of labeled instances in low-frequency categories not only impacts categorization accuracy but also hinders the effectiveness of recommendation systems for such products, ultimately reducing user satisfaction.

-Our project addresses these challenges by leveraging Few-Shot Learning (FSL) to improve the categorization of low-frequency products, enabling the model to generalize from limited labeled examples.
-In addition, we implement a custom recommendation system that combines Contextualized late interaction over BERT (ColBERT) with session-based and product-specific features.
-This dual approach—categorizing low-frequency products with Few-Shot Learning and enhancing recommendations with ColBERT—aims to achieve higher recommendation accuracy while remaining computationally efficient.
+E-commerce platforms like Amazon host vast product catalogs, but low-frequency categories often lack sufficient labeled data, limiting the accuracy of traditional supervised models and hindering recommendations.
+To address this, our project employs Few-Shot Learning (FSL) for improved categorization of low-frequency products, enabling models to generalize with minimal labeled examples.
+Complementing this, we integrate Contextualized Late Interaction over BERT (ColBERT) with session-based and product-specific features to enhance recommendations.
+This dual approach improves categorization and recommendation accuracy while ensuring computational efficiency, ultimately boosting user satisfaction.

 **Objectives**
 =========================